 Format: Originally recorded on 2 sound cassettes.
-Reformated in 2010 as 3 digital wav files.
+Reformatted in 2010 as 3 digital wav files.
 Duration is 2 hrs., 12 min.

-Collection Summary: An interview of Lillian Orlowsky conducted 1996 Aug.
+Summary: An interview with Lillian Orlowsky conducted 1996 Aug.
 5 and 26, by Robert F. Brown, for the Archives of American Art, in Orlowsky's home, in Provincetown, Mass.